Genocides in history (1490 to 1914): War of the Three Kingdoms

-Towards the end of the War of the Three Kingdoms (1639–1651), the English Rump Parliament sent the New Model Army to Ireland to subdue and take revenge on the Catholic population of the country and also to prevent Royalists loyal to Charles II from using Ireland as a base to threaten England.
-The force was initially under the command of Oliver Cromwell and it was later under the command of other parliamentary generals.
-The Army sought to secure the country, but also to confiscate the lands of Irish families that had been involved in the fighting.
-This became a continuation of the Elizabethan policy of encouraging Protestant settlement of Ireland, because the Protestant New Model army soldiers could be paid in confiscated lands rather than in cash.
+Towards the end of the War of the Three Kingdoms (1639–1651), the English Rump Parliament sent the New Model Army to Ireland to subdue the Catholic population of the country and take revenge on it and prevent Royalists loyal to Charles II from using Ireland as a base to threaten England from.
+The force was initially under the command of Oliver Cromwell and later, it was under the command of other parliamentary generals.
+The Army sought to secure the country, and it also sought to confiscate the lands of Irish families that had participated in the fighting.
+This policy became a continuation of the Elizabethan policy which encouraged Protestants to settle in Ireland, because the Protestant New Model army's soldiers could be paid with confiscated lands rather than cash.

-During the Interregnum (1651–1660), this policy was enhanced with the passing of the Act of Settlement of Ireland in 1652.
-Its goal was a further transfer of land from Irish to English hands.
-The immediate war aims and the longer term policies of the English Parliamentarians resulted in an attempt by the English to transfer the native population to the western fringes to make way for Protestant settlers.
-This policy was reflected in a phrase attributed—without factual foundation—to Cromwell: "To Hell or to Connaught" and has been described by some nationalist historians as genocide.
+During the Interregnum (1651–1660), this policy was enhanced with the passage of the Act of Settlement of Ireland in 1652.
+Its goal was to further the transfer of land from Irish to English hands.
+The immediate war aims and the longer term policies of the English Parliamentarians resulted in an attempt by the English to transfer the native population to the western fringes to make way for Protestant settlers. during the conquest over 200,000 civilians died due to the destruction of crops, forced displacement, and the mass killing of civilians.
+The policy of land confiscation and English settlement was reflected in a phrase attributed—without factual foundation—to Cromwell: "To Hell or to Connaught", and the policy has been described as a genocide by some nationalist historians.